AdaCore/ada-spark-rfcs/considered/rfc-structural-generic-instantiation.md

 required.
 Another approach is to give up on the ideal that program behavior should be unaffected by whether the implementation chooses to share instances or not.

+> Raph: Question: is there an ideal compilation model where we can guarantee sharing in 100% of the cases ?
+Under what constraints ?
+How would it look like ?